obonaventure/cnp3/book/network/ospf.rst

 .. tp: :rfc:`2991` ECMP

-.. sidebar:: How to quickly detect a link failure ?
+.. note:: How to quickly detect a link failure ?

  Network operators expect an OSPF network to be able to quickly recover from link or router failures [VPD2004]_.
 In an OSPF network, the recovery after a failure is performed in three steps [FFEB2005] :